 This crash was the product of many, tiny, but interrelated variables going wrong at the same time.
 It doesn’t happen often, but when it does, it’s not good (2016 U.S. Presidential Election apply here?).
-The same can be said of the variables represented by the list above.
+The same can be said of the variables represented by the list above on causes of collapse.
 The question is not whether to do something about them, but how.
 Even if one does not believe that one or more of those variables are happening, there will be plenty of variables left over to make possible the collapse of our society at some degree of severity.
-This might range from Rwanda style collapse to Detroit (or Spain or Greece) to the Great Depression.
+This might range from the collapse of native american societies from disease and genocide to Rwanda style collapse to Detroit (or Spain or Greece) to the Great Depression.
 Collapse can happen quickly or slowly and end with total or partial collapse.
 Easter Islanders, for example, went from the production of their largest statue to cannibalism, military coup, and a new Island religion (the “Bird Man Cult”) within about 60 years.

 In speaking of societal collapse, Professor Jared Diamond says that his students at UCLA often ask: Why didn’t the people in these societies do anything?
 My main answer to this: (1) Ignorance: people simply didn’t know that things like soil problems were occurring (too slow and not readily observable), and (2) Avoidance: people either would not or could not change in the ways necessary to prevent the collapse of their society (see this article on avoidance vs. intimacy strategies), and (3) Busyness which prevents remediation of the first two.
 The Greenland Norse come to mind as a culture who could have imitated the sustainable practices of the Inuit but who, instead, continued to think and behave like Europeans (with some racism involved), and probably ended up eating each other as their last — and best situated — ranch was over-run by starving compatriots.
 A good reason to avoid thinking about societal collapse is to avoid feeling anxious.
 This is reasonable too if there’s nothing we can do about it anyway!
 Compare someone trying and failing to build a new lifeboat on the Titanic to someone dressed in a Tuxedo and toasting champagne as the Titanic went down.